Oliver Houston

 Oliver Houston was an American emo band from Grand Rapids, Michigan.

 History

 Oliver Houston formed in 2011 as a side project for vocalist Kyle Luck and drummer Garret Cabello's band The Exploration.
 The band released their first EP, The Dork Ages, in early 2015, and released it on 7" vinyl through Broken World Media and Too Far Gone Records later the same year.
 The band's debut full-length album, titled Whatever Works, was self released on January 23, 2017.
 They released their final EP, Mixed Reviews, on November 29, 2018, along with an announcement of their breakup.
-Oliver Houston played their final show, an unannounced set, on Friday, September 28, 2018, at The Witch House in Grand Rapids, MI.
+Oliver Houston played their final show, an unannounced set, on Friday, September 28, 2018, at The Witch House in Grand Rapids.